makratofil/fkw-dive-behavior/README.md

 # False Killer Whale Diving Behavior Analysis
-This repository contains the code for processing, analyzing, and visualizing data presented in *Ecological and social contexts of diving behavior reveal foraging flexibility in Hawaiian false killer whales* Kratofil MA, Shaff JF, Hoffbauer HK, Cantor M, Hill MC, Baird RW. (in review; *Movement Ecology*).
+This repository contains the code for processing, analyzing, and visualizing data presented in *Ecological contexts of diving behavior in Hawaiian false killer whales* Kratofil MA, Shaff JF, Hoffbauer HK, Cantor M, Hill MC, Baird RW. (in review; *Movement Ecology*).
 Raw location and behavior data are being used for several current analyses and thus are not publicly available at this time.
 However, location data can be visualized on [Movebank](https://www.movebank.org/cms/movebank-main).

-Code can be cited as: Kratofil MA, Shaff JF, Hoffbauer HK, Cantor M, Hill MC, Baird RW (2025) Code for *Ecological and social contexts of diving behavior reveal foraging flexibility in Hawaiian false killer whales*.
+Code can be cited as: Kratofil MA, Shaff JF, Hoffbauer HK, Cantor M, Hill MC, Baird RW (2025) Code for *Ecological contexts of diving behavior in Hawaiian false killer whales*.
 Zenodo. https:://doi.org/10.5281/zenodo.15306564

 Corresponding author: Michaela A. Kratofil (michaela.kratofil@oregonstate.edu or mkratofil@cascadiaresearch.org)